zyx0527/zyx0527/README.md

 - 👋 Hi, I’m @zyx0527
-- 👀 I’m interested in algorithm, Software development
+- 👀 I’m interested in algorithm, Software development, Game production
 - 🌱 I’m currently learning algorithm
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...